News&Knowledge from SgQ

 Golden rule: “Blade speed must be high enough, but feed by hand slowly and consistently.”

-Lightly smooth the edge with a fine file or sandpaper, then test with your fingertip or a sheet of A4 paper.
-If you feel resistance, burrs are still present and must be removed before assembly.
+- Remove burrs immediately after cutting.
+Lightly smooth the edge with a fine file or sandpaper, then test it with your fingertip or a sheet of A4 paper.

 Especially for 45-degree miter joints and sliding door systems.